 Tokenomics

-The DPO2U framework utilizes a dual-token model bridging Cardano and the Midnight Network to sustain an autonomous economy of AI Agents.
+The DPO2U framework utilizes a dual-token model bridging the host chain and the the host chain to sustain an autonomous economy of AI Agents.

-Midnight Network is a partner chain of Cardano. $NIGHT is a Cardano Native Asset, while $DUST operates exclusively on the Midnight layer.
+the host chain is a partner chain of the host chain. the native token is a the host chain Native Asset, while execution fees operates exclusively on the the host chain layer.
 This dual-token design separates economic incentives from execution costs.

-$NIGHT is a Cardano Native Asset.
+the native token is a the host chain Native Asset.
 It acts as the backbone of the platform's viability.

 - Service Funding: Companies pay

-$DUST operates purely on the Midnight layer as a non-transferable token subject to decay over time.
+execution fees operates purely on the the host chain layer as a non-transferable token subject to decay over time.

 - Gas / Execution Fees: It is exclusively used to pay for the execution of operations and state changes within the Compact smart contracts (e.g., registering the Attestation).